Deine Lakaien

 Deine Lakaien is a German band project active since 1985.
 It is formed by the vocalist Alexander Veljanov and by the composer and multi-instrumentalist Ernst Horn.
 The group unites influences from dark wave with pop music and elements of avant-garde.

 History

 The beginning (1985–1989)

 Deine Lakaien was founded in 1985 by Ernst Horn and Alexander Veljanov.
 Ernst Horn had just quit his position as a conductor at the Statestheater of Baden in Karlsruhe, while keeping his freelance work as pianist and composer for dramas at the "Bayerisches Staatsschauspiel" in Munich being engaged in avant-garde music of the 20th century.
-Alexander Veljanov, born in Republic of North Macedonia, was enrolled for film and theatre studies in Munich in 1985.
+Alexander Veljanov, born in Republic of North Macedonia, was enrolled for film and theatre studies at the University of Music and Theatre Munich in 1985.
 He was part of the gothic subculture and mainly interested in Dark Wave.
 Alexander Veljanov described the first meeting with the about 10 years older Ernst Horn like this:

 Two quite different men were standing face to face and the difference in age could not be overlooked.
 As we started talking about music, the ice melt quickly, though our taste in music could not have been more different.